paul-jean/paul-jean.github.io/_posts/2017-09-04-blog-00-introduction.md

 date: 2017-09-04
 ---

-# In search of a baby name ...

-## Part 1: this baby needs a name
+Part 1 in a series of posts on a nerdy computational search for a name for our new son.

 My son was born in April 2017: